 And we as parents have carried the burdens of crushed hopes while trying to meet all the special needs.

 I don’t have any answers for her when I see her heart broken because other people have friends and she doesn’t.
 When she looks at me with eyes that say, “Daddy, it’s not fair,” I don’t have answers for her.

 It’s not fair!
 Why is it that some people never seem to catch a break?
 All I know is that the pain they experience can send them to Jesus’ feet faster than other people.
+It’s one of the ways God uses pain.
 That’s why he said, “Blessed are the poor in spirit.”
 The broken-hearted need Jesus more than the rest of us.

 We have a choice.

 Because it’s not fair that my daughter—or anyone else—should be saddled with so much pain, we have a choice.
 We can either shake our fists at an all-powerful God who seemingly put us in this mess, or we can choose to trust and worship him, knowing that somehow he will redeem it.